-(ii) Impairment of financial assets and receivables
+(ii) Impairment of financial assets, receivables and contract assets

 The Group and the Company assess on a forward-looking basis the expected credit loss associated with its debt instruments carried at amortised cost.
-The impairment methodology applied as disclosed in Note 3(p)(i) depends on whether there has been a significant increase in credit risk.
+The impairment methodology applied as disclosed in Note 3(o)(i) depends on whether there has been a significant increase in credit risk.

-For trade receivables, the Group applies the simplified approach permitted by MFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For trade receivables and contract assets, the Group applies the simplified approach permitted by MFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.